PHANTOM-Platform/Repository/demo_scripts/README.md

 ## List and description the ADMIN's scripts

-Here is shown the differente available scripts.
+Here is shown the different available scripts.
 The parameters are filled with some values such the access path to the REPOSITORY as localhost:8000.

-Please, replace the values of the parameters for the appropiate values in your case.
+Please, replace the values of the parameters for the appropriate values in your case.

 ####   SCRIPT FOR DELETE DATABASE